rmetcalf9/EllucianEthosPythonClient/docs/POLLERGUIDE.md

 changeNotificationRecieved.resourceWrapper.refresh(loginSession=loginSession)
 ```

+(In the test example person-holds are being created and deleted so the refresh may fail in this case)

 This causes API client to update the resource data with new information from Ethos.

 We wouldn't normally handle the messages one at a time in the REPL.
 Lets output everything we have in our queue: